Tel Amnora

 Harbor District

 The harbor of Tel Amnora is one of the busiest parts of the city.
-While gondolas and smaller boats can make landfall all around the basin, only the western coast is deep enough for larger ships.
+While gondolas and smaller boats can make landfall all around the basin, only the northern coast is deep enough for larger ships.
 Basic supplies, building materials, and luxury goods are all shipped through here, and carted to large warehouses.
 All princely houses have businesses and interests here, but House Elentirel dominates the maritime industries and controls the harbor master's office.

 The harbor is usually awash in activity, with much goods being brought to Telacine by barges to avoid the congested causeway.
 Sleek gondolas are also paddled along the canals to take passengers to where they need to go.

-- Harbor master's office
+• Harbor master's office

 Temple of Aegir